horizontalsystems/Unstoppable-Wallet-Website/src/faq/en/balance/why-send-button-for-the-coin-appears-disabled.md

 # Why 'send' button appears disabled?

-There are cases when the 'Send' buttons appears disabled in the interface:
+In certain cases the 'Send' button may appear disabled (dimmed) in the interface.

+This happens when:

-- when the wallet app is synchronizing itself with the blockchain.
+- the wallet app is synchronizing itself with the blockchain.
-- when there is no internet connection.
+- there is no active internet connection.